tatumio/doc/docs/rpc/evm-blockchains/klaytn-rpc-documentation/README.md

-# Chiliz Blockchain RPC Documentation
+Klaytn RPC Documentation

-Welcome to the Chiliz Blockchain RPC Documentation, your gateway to seamless interaction with the Chiliz blockchain.
-This documentation empowers developers, businesses, and blockchain enthusiasts to access and utilize the Chiliz blockchain's features via RPC (Remote Procedure Call).
+Welcome to the Klaytn RPC Documentation!
+This comprehensive guide will help you understand and utilize the Remote Procedure Call (RPC) interface of the Klaytn blockchain platform.
+Whether you are a developer, researcher, or enthusiast, this documentation aims to provide you with the information and tools you need to interact with the Klaytn network programmatically.